felix-hof/confMeta_simulation/README.md

 This repository contains:

   - **simulation/**: Simulation study comparing *p*-value combination methods for meta-analysis.
-  - **shiny/**: A shiny app that visualizes the simulation results.
-Currently under construction.
   - **run_pipeline.sh**: Shell script that runs the simulation and pushes the resulting files to Github.

 ## sessionInfo output of the last simulation run